 Task 3: Metric Development and Process Understanding

 HyperFACETS will develop new metrics and leverage existing metrics to evaluate and understand modeled processes.
 This procedure will subsequently inform credibility and uncertainty in light of a nonstationary climate system.
 This work encapsulates the key scientific tasks that will lead to a better understanding of the Earth system.
-We will perform deep dives into wind and precipitation extremes, both low flow and flood regimes in rivers, water quality, and snowpack.
-A key outcome will be the identification of process biases and errors that are most responsible for uncertainties in available products.
+We will perform deep dives into natural hazards, low flow and flood regimes in rivers, water availability in groundwater and snowpack, and implications for human systems.
+A key outcome is the identification of process biases and errors that are most responsible for uncertainties in available products.

 Task 4: Differential Credibility Analysis

-Differential credibility analysis (DCA) will be performed to understand what aspects of predictions and projections of climate change are credible given our understanding of the processes and errors in these models.
-This process involves a broad assessment of model performance, and will target the validity of climate datasets for decision making.
+Differential credibility analysis (DCA) will be performed to better understand Earth system model behavior and how differences between data production methods.
+This process involves a broad assessment of model performance, and will target the validity of Earth system datasets for decision making.

 Task 5: Model Sensitivity Studies